Aberfoyle Primary School

 Aberfoyle Primary School is the work of John Honeyman one of the better-known Scottish architects of the late 19th century.
 All three phases were designed or overseen by him.
 Detailing can be seen throughout with the use of shouldered windows and gable-headed bays breaking eaves with tripartite cusped lancet windows.
 There are also some further 20th century additions.

-The works completed by akp have brought the building into the 21st century whilst being sympathetic to the buildings listed status, with the formation of accessible entrance and extensive internal alterations, a new slate roof, stonework repairs, outbuilding demolition, and extensive decoration outside and in.
+The works were sympathetic to the buildings listed status, with the formation of accessible entrance and extensive internal alterations, a new slate roof, stonework repairs, outbuilding demolition, and extensive decoration externally and internally.